openedx/edx-documentation/en_us/install_operations/source/configuration/theming/index.rst

 .. _Changing the Way Open edX Looks:

 ######################################################
-Changing the Way Open edX Looks
+Changing the Appearance of Open edX Sites
 ######################################################

-Almost everyone who runs Open edX wants to change the way it looks and feels, to uniquely identify their website and courses.
-This section describes how to create and use themes to change how Open edX looks, without changing how it works.
+This section describes how to change the way Open edX sites look and feel.
+You can customize Open edX sites to uniquely identify them and to reflect your organization.

 .. toctree::
    :maxdepth: 2